 The statute of limitations for Idaho licensees is three years, but can be extended by mutual consent.
 This means that your audit should normally cover a period of three years or less.
-After the audit, we'll send you a report by certified mail.
+After the audit, we'll send you a report by mail.
 We'll also send a summary of the audit findings to any member jurisdiction affected by the audit.
 Idaho will collect any fuel taxes, penalty, and interest you owe and transmit the funds to the appropriate jurisdictions, or refund any overpayment you're due from Idaho and other member jurisdictions.

 Keep accurate records

 IFTA rules require Idaho to audit a certain percentage of its accounts each year.
 This means your chances of being audited are good.
 You must keep accurate fuel and mileage records to avoid owing more tax.
 You should have original documents supporting miles traveled in each jurisdiction, as well as original fuel receipts.
 You must keep these records for at least four years.

 If you don't provide adequate fuel and mileage records to the auditor, the Tax Commission may estimate the amount of your tax due or refund.
 The estimate can be based on filing history, records from third parties, industry data, or standard rates (such as 4.00 miles per gallon).
 The estimate will be the final determination, unless you can provide more information to show that it's incorrect.